Home > Business > Commercial > How to respond to customer objections

 Get rid of your bad reflexes when faced with an objection.

-• do not argue directly, because the prospect is generally not in a listening attitude;
+• do not argue directly, because the prospect is not generally in a listening mood;

-“The objection should therefore not be seen as an attack, a value judgment, nor a failure, but as an opportunity, provided you have the right reflex and have established the right relationship with your interlocutor.”
+"Objections should therefore not be seen as an attack, a value judgement or a failure, but as an opportunity, provided you have the right reflexes and have established the right relationship with the person you are dealing with".

 Identify the real objection

-Understanding the reasons that push your interlocutor to object allows you to better understand what the objection covers and to prepare for it.
+Understanding the reasons why the person you are talking to objects will help you to better understand what the objection is about and to prepare for it.

-That is to say both detecting “the objection behind the objection” and detecting the type of objection one is facing.
-Does the interlocutor act this way out of reflex or out of habit?
-Is it founded, sincere, is it a test on the part of your interlocutor?
+This means both detecting the "objection behind the objection" and detecting the type of objection you are facing.
+Is the person you're talking to acting this way out of reflex or habit?
+Is it well-founded, sincere, a test on the part of the person you are talking to?
 Does he need to be reassured?
-To be more confident?
+To feel more confident?
 Or is it a call for negotiation?

-Knowing the different types of objections allows you to identify them and be able to respond to them appropriately.
-On condition, however, that you know how to manage your emotions and those of your client, accept objections and use them, not anticipate them and act in two stages by setting up an “adult to adult” dialogue. ".
+Knowing the different types of objections means you can spot them and respond appropriately.
+The key is to know how to manage your emotions and those of your customer, to accept objections and use them, not to anticipate them and to act in two stages by setting up an "adult-to-adult" dialogue.

-Several tools can be used to effectively respond to objections.
-Simple and effective, the method is done in two stages.
-A few key words and sentence structures often make the difference.
-The objective: to make the use of these tools an unconditional reflex for the seller.
+Several tools can be used to respond effectively to objections.
+Simple and effective, the method involves two steps.
+A few key words and sentence structures often make all the difference.
+The aim: to make the use of these tools an unconditional reflex for the sales assistant.

 Ask a question

-The idea is to respond to the objection with a question.
+The idea is to answer the objection with a question.
 In other words, rephrase the objection.
-Indeed, it is up to the seller to conduct the interview.
-The result is several advantages: the objection is clarified, the interlocutor feels listened to, the seller can therefore prepare suitable arguments.
-For example, to the objection “You are wasting your time”, we can return the question “What do you mean by that?” ".
-We must avoid the “Why” which generates negative and constrained responses.
+After all, it's up to the sales assistant to lead the discussion.
+There are several advantages to this: the objection is clarified, the other person feels listened to and the sales assistant can prepare appropriate arguments.
+For example, to the objection "You're wasting your time", you can ask "What do you mean by that?
+It is important to avoid "why" questions, which generate negative and restrictive responses.

 Respond to the objection with a question